Five common small writing mistakes that destroy an article

 Those small mistakes do not appear clearly and are difficult to observe.
 Because, sentences that have these mistakes are grammatically or structurally correct, but have very ambiguous meanings.

-The damage on the articles is mainly due to ambiguous or unclear meanings that the mistakes cause.
+The damage to the articles is mainly due to ambiguous or unclear meanings that the mistakes cause.

 Ambiguous sentence is a sentence that can be understood in more than one ways by different readers.